plusserver/docs/content/en/cloudhub/step-by-step-guide/admin-user-invite/_index.md

 3. If a user is then only assigned to one customer number, they will be redirected to the start page in CloudHub, within the remaining customer number.
 4. If a user is then no longer assigned to any customer number at all, access is completely restricted.
 The user will then only see a screen in the CloudHub and we will inform them to contact the admin or support if they wish to delete their account.
 (We are not yet able to offer automated deletion).
 The user can only set the language here and log out.

-The admin user receives an e-mail informing them when a user has logged out of a customer number.
+The admin user receives an email informing them when a user has logged out of a customer number.